 Examples of virtual assistants include:

-This VA focuses on social media engagement such as planning content, posting content, replying to queries, and messaging potential clients.
-They help you gain more exposure on social media platforms.
+This VA focuses on social media engagement, such as planning content, posting content, replying to queries, and messaging potential clients.
+They help you gain more exposure on social media platforms. - Creative Writer.

 Websites need regular posts to gain more traffic.
 This type of VA can help you manage and schedule posts on your website via specific tools.